Abdallazayed2004/gtc-ml-project1-hotel-bookings-./README.md

 ### **📌 Project Overview**

 This repository contains an in-depth analysis of the **Hotel Booking Demand** dataset.
 The project walks through a comprehensive data science workflow, from initial data cleaning and exploratory data analysis (EDA) to preprocessing techniques.
-The goal is to deeply understand customer booking behavior, identify key drivers of demand, and prepare the dataset for downstream machine learning tasks, such as **cancellation prediction** or **customer segmentation**.
+The goal is to deeply understand customer booking behavior, identify key drivers of demand, and prepare the dataset for downstream machine learning modeling
 ---

 ### **📂 Dataset**